maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ###### Empirical Bayes

 The [empirical Bayes](https://en.wikipedia.org/wiki/Empirical_Bayes_method) approach is a popular method for choosing how to set the prior that involves estimating it from the data.
 In this way some Bayesians philosophically disagree with the use of empirical Bayes methods as the prior will no longer represent the view we have about functions before seeing the data.

-For GPs the problem is how best to choose the hyperparameters of the kernel function which we discuss next.
-There is also a choice to be made as to which is the appropriate choice of kernel, though we do not discuss this topic in this post.
+As well as the kernel hyperparameters there is also a choice to be made as to which is the appropriate choice of kernel, though we do not discuss this topic in this post.

 In order to perform empirical Bayes for GP regression we maximize the marginal likelihood, or equivalently marginal log-likelihood, of the data which is given by: